 If you have participated in a Study Abroad experience or are currently abroad, we want to hear all about it!
 Please join us in the promotion of international education by contributing to our new LMU Study Abroad blog.
-Review the Student Experience Rules & Regulations and then submit your entry.
+Review the Student Experience Rules & Regulations and then email your entry to firstname.lastname@example.org.
 We eagerly look forward to reviewing your submissions and thank you in advance for your participation!

 These dance majors got together one last time before they leaped across the world to begin their international adventures!
 From Madrid to London to France and even all the way to Japan, they are beginning their adventure of a lifetime!
 They cannot wait to come back and share their international adventures with LMU and the dance community and they want to encourage other dance majors to do the same!
 With careful planning and determination studying abroad as a dance major is a realistic goal.
 We wish them all the best here from the study abroad office!